Home Insurance Endorsements: A Complete Guide to Policy Riders

 Find your best options in less than 2 minutes

-Your standard homeowners policy is a solid foundation — but it wasn't built to cover every risk your specific home faces.
+Your standard homeowners policy is a solid foundation, but it wasn't built to cover every risk your specific home faces.
 From sewer backups and aging utility lines to a stolen engagement ring or a growing home-based business, the gaps can add up fast.
-Home insurance endorsements (also called riders) are affordable add-ons that let you close those gaps without replacing your entire policy.
+With the average U.S. homeowners premium now around $2,748 per year and 83% of new homebuyers considering supplemental coverage in 2026, endorsements (also called riders) have become one of the smartest ways to close those gaps without replacing your entire policy.

 In this guide, you'll learn exactly what endorsements are, which ones are most valuable for today's homeowners, what they typically cost in 2026, and how to determine which riders are right for your situation.
 Understanding these options could save you thousands of dollars when it matters most.